 Dr. Jennifer Delozier submitted her first story, handwritten in pencil on lined school paper, to Isaac Asimov’s magazine while still in junior high school.
 Several years later, she took a creative writing elective at Penn State University and was hooked.
 She received her BS and MD degrees in six years, which was followed by the blur of internship, residency, and the launch of her medical career.
 But she never forgot her first love.
 Dr. Delozier spent the early part of her career as a rural family doctor and then later as a government physician, caring for America’s veterans.
 She continues to practice medicine and lives in Pennsylvania with her husband and four rescue cats.

-Charlie Flowers was born in Eastern Europe sometime in the late Sixties and arrived with his family in Britain in 1975.
-After training as a journalist in London he had a varied career as reporter, roadie, truck driver and record label boss.
-In the late Nineties he formed two cult bands, and is currently an adviser on terrorism and extremism to certain departments and think tanks.
+Charlie Flowers was born in Eastern Europe sometime in the late sixties and arrived with his family in Britain in 1975.
+After training as a journalist in London, he had a varied career as reporter, roadie, truck driver and record label boss.
+In the late nineties he formed two cult bands, and is currently an adviser on terrorism and extremism to certain departments and think tanks.
 Charlie Flowers is published by Endeavour Press, and is a member of the Crime Writers’ Association and International Thriller Writers.

 Award-winning author J.D.
 Trafford, described as “a writer of merit” by Mystery Scene magazine, has topped numerous Amazon bestseller lists, including reaching #1 on the Legal Thrillers list.
 IndieReader selected his debut novel, No Time to Run, as a bestselling pick.
 Trafford graduated with honors from a top-twenty law school, and he has worked as a civil and criminal prosecutor, as an associate at a large national law firm, and as a nonprofit attorney.
 He’s handled issues of housing, education, and poverty in communities of color.
 Prior to law school, he worked in Washington, DC, and lived in Saint Louis, Missouri.
 He now lives with his wife and children in the Midwest, and he bikes whenever possible.

 Len Maynard & Mick Sims are the authors of seventeen novels with more scheduled, in the genres of supernatural horror, the Department 18 series, crime, mystery, thrillers and erotic romance.
 They have written award winning screenplays, numerous stories and novellas, essays, reviews and their tenth story collection has just been published.
 They occasionally work as editors, and previously as small press publishers.
-They have been friends for fifty years, live twenty five miles apart, and when not writing they enjoy their families, gardening, reading and box sets.
+They have been friends for 50 years, live 25 miles apart, and when not writing they enjoy their families, gardening, reading and box sets.

 Bill Schweigart revives a bit of forgotten lore from the shadow of Washington, D.C. for his chilling thriller, The Beast of Barcroft, which finds a devilish creature stalking the residents of Arlington.
 Publishers Weekly says “Readers who appreciate a B-movie sensibility, affable characters, and a sense of fun along with their scares will find much to enjoy.”
-Its sequel, Nothwoods, follows Ben McKelvie and Lindsay Clark as they travel to the Northwoods of Wisconsin to investigate sightings of a new and terrifying cryptozoological threat.
+Its sequel, Nothwoods, follows Ben McKelvie and Lindsay Clark as they travel to the northwoods of Wisconsin to investigate sightings of a new and terrifying cryptozoological threat.
 THE DEVIL’S COLONY, the final novel in the trilogy, will be available July 11, 2017.
 Bill is a former Coast Guard officer who drew from his experiences at sea to write the taut nautical thriller, Slipping the Cable.
-Bill currently lives in Arlington, VA with his wife and daughter, who along with their monstrous Newfoundland and mischievous kitten, provide him with all the adventure he can handle.
+Bill currently lives in Arlington, VA with his wife and daughter, who, along with their monstrous Newfoundland and mischievous kitten, provide him with all the adventure he can handle.

 Ritter Ames is the USA TODAY bestselling author of the Bodies of Art Mysteries and the Organized Mysteries series.
-She lives atop a scenic green hill with her husband and Labrador retriever and spends each day globetrotting the art world from her laptop.
-Much like her Bodies of Art Mysteries, Ritter’s favorite vacations start in London then spiral out in every direction.
+She lives atop a scenic green hill with her husband and Labrador Retriever and spends each day globetrotting the art world from her laptop.
+Much like her Bodies of Art Mysteries, Ritter’s favorite vacations start in London and then spiral out in every direction.
 She’s been known to plan trips after researching new books and keeps a list of “can’t miss” foods to taste along the way.

 Barry W. Ozeroff retired in 2014 after a 28-year career as a police officer, both in La Mesa, CA and Gresham, OR.
 During his police career, Barry spent 4 years as a school resource officer, 6 years as a traffic motorcycle officer and member of the Vehicular Crimes Team, 5 years as a SWAT sniper, and 12 years as a hostage negotiator.
 Barry, who was also a field training officer and public information officer, is the recipient of numerous citizen and supervisor commendations, the Oregon Peace Officer’s Lifesaving Award, and the Gresham Police Department Medal of Valor.
 Bad Apple is Barry’s 4th novel, following Sniper Shot, Return Fire, and The Dying of Mortimer Post.
 The sequel to Bad Apple, Relative Justice, is under contract and will be released sometime in 2018.
 Barry has 5 children and 4 grandchildren, and lives with his wife in the Pacific Northwest.